irvang/typing-game/README.md

 ### [Live version.](http://irvingangulo.com/assets/typing-game-f/typing-game/)

-** _Typing-Game_ ** is a prototype of a typing game based on the gameType of the Dead.
+_**Typing-Game**_  is a prototype of a typing game based on the game Type of the Dead.
 The idea is to type the words as fast as possible.
-The selection of words comes from scientific animal names ( source: Animals by Scientific Names).
+The selection of words comes from scientific animal names ( [source: Animals by Scientific Names])(https://a-z-animals.com/animals/scientific/).

 ## THE GAME:
 A word will appear in black.
 Type the words as fast as possible in the box.
 A new word will show once you have typed the prompted word, or once the timer reaches cero (0).